Abibubble/milestone2-harry-potter-quiz/README.md

 #### Returning Visitor Goals
 * I want to have different questions depending on which house I choose, increasing replayability.

+#### Frequent Visitor Goals
+* I want to be able to play the quiz again with new questions.

 ---
 ## Design
 ### Colour Scheme